liamcain/obsidian-calendar-plugin/README.md

 ### How do I include "unformatted" words in my weekly note filenames?

 If you want the weekly note format to include a word (e.g. "Week 21 of Year 2020") you can do so by surrounding the words with `[]` brackets.
 This tells [moment](https://momentjs.com/docs/#/displaying/format/) to ignore the words.
-So for the example above, you would set your format to `[Week] ww [of Year] YYYY`.
+So for the example above, you would set your format to `[Week] ww [of Year] gggg`.

 ### I don't like showing the week numbers but I still want to use weekly notes.
 Can I still use them?